Khazri's stoppage-time strike salvages point for Saint-Etienne against Lyon

 - Arsenal hit 35-year offensive low after scoreless draw with Brighton

-Khazri's equaliser saved Saint-Etienne from conceding their seventh consecutive defeat in the Ligue 1, having lost previous matches against Nice, Monaco, Bordeaux, Montpellier and Marseille.
+Khazri's equaliser saved Saint-Etienne from conceding their sixth consecutive defeat in the Ligue 1, having lost previous matches against Nice, Monaco, Bordeaux, Montpellier and Marseille.

-They remain winless in the French top-flight this season after nine matches, they are currently 10th in the table.
+They remain winless in the French top-flight this season after nine matches and they are currently 10th in the table with a record of four draws and five losses.

+Since he moved to Saint-Etienne in 2018, the Tunisia international has proved his goalscoring traits and he has four goals in nine league matches already.

+At the end of the match, the Greens coach Claude Puel was full of praise for his players and he described the shared point as victory.